Ian de la Rosa

-Ian de la Rosa (Granada, b.
-1988) is a Spanish screenwriter and director of movies and television.
+Ian de la Rosa (born 1988) is a Spanish screenwriter and director of movies and television.

 Career

-Ian de la Rosa was born in Granada in 1988 and grew up in Níjar, in Almería.
+Ian de la Rosa was born in Granada in 1988 and grew up in Níjar, in the province of Almería.
 He completed his studies at the Cinema and Audiovisual School of Catalonia.
-In 2015 he directed his final degree project, the short film Víctor XX, a drama that addressed the topic of transsexuality and for which he received one of the first Cinéfondation awards at the Cannes Film Festival.
+In 2015 he directed his final degree project, the short film Víctor XX, a drama that addressed the topic of transidentity and for which he received one of the first Cinéfondation awards at the Cannes Film Festival.

 In 2022 his short film Farrucas was nominated at the 36th Edition of the Goya Awards in the Best Short Film category.
 Farrucas also received the Gaudí Award for best short film, and was also awarded at the Elche International Independent Film Festival and in the Palencia International Film Festival.

-In February 2023, he won the Eurimages Coproduction Award for his first feature film, Iván & Hadoum.
+In February 2023, he won the Eurimages Coproduction Award for his debut feature, Iván & Hadoum.